 Let’s discuss what happens during each of these stages and what you can expect.

-Pre-screening is the first stage in the egg donor application process and helps determine if you meet the minimum requirements of donation.
+Pre-screening is the first stage in the egg donor application process and helps determine if you meet the minimum requirements of egg donation.
 Pre-screening a specialist will review your personal, family, and medical history.
-They will also discuss the egg donation process and answer questions you may have.
+They will also discuss the egg donation or egg retrieval recovery process and answer questions you may have.

 If you pass the pre-screening stage, you will undergo medical screening and testing.